top of page

-Review of the criteria against which a £24Bn worth portfolio of land development deals of the DIT were prioritised, to enhance foreign equity rising.
-Design of process to optimise the portfolio, divesting deals with less chance of equity financing
+Review of the criteria against which the £24Bn worth portfolio of land development deals of the DIT were prioritised, to enhance foreign equity rising.
+Review of the Portfolio optimisation process, to prioritise the most attractive deals, divest the least

 Our Consultant who worked on this project: Cristina